mauriziocescon/ng-playground/why-macros.md

 - you have clear markers for tools,
 - you keep DI separated from script / template and at the same time enable the definition of providers depending on inputs, but not on variables defined inside script.

-Note that an alternative approach would be something like below: it doesn't have the special `script` / `template` hoisting rules, but it'd likely imply having 2 or 3 ways of defining components.
+Note that an alternative approach would be something like below: it has better `script` / `template` hoisting rules, but it'd likely imply having 2 or 3 ways of defining components.
 ```ts
 import { input, provide, inject } from '@angular/core';